holstegelab/aghub_docs/agh_use_of_research_drive.md

    ```bash
        mount_rd RD:your_folder_name
    ```
+   Now the `rd` folder in your home folder will contain the data that is on the research drive.
+Any files you copy in the `rd` folder will appear also automatically on the research drive.
+And if you have set up the sync client or rclone on your own pc, it will also appear automatically on your own pc in the folder that you have set up fo rthis.

 >[!NOTE]
 > This assumes that you have named your configuration 'RD'.
 If you have chosen a different name, replace 'RD' with the